TransformerOptimus/SuperAGI/superagi/tools/google_calendar/README.md

 2. Click on “Authenticate Tool” - which will now take you to the OAuth Flow.

-Once the OAuth Authentication is complete, you can now start using SuperAGI Agents with Google Calendar.
+Once the OAuth Authentication is complete, you can now start using SuperAGI Agents with Google Calendar!